Best Sites to Find a No Fee NYC Apartment in 2023

 Conclusion

 If you're looking for a New York City apartment, avoid a broker fee with a no fee listing available directly from the landlord or property manager.
 These are the types of listings available on RENTBETTA.com, and occasionally, Craigslist.
-Joining a flat share is also a good way to avoid a broker fee, and Spareroom and Facebook (either Marketplace or housing groups) are the most popular.
+Joining a flat share is also a good way to avoid broker fees, and Spareroom and Facebook (either Marketplace or housing groups) are the most popular.
 There are a lot of apartment search websites in New York City, but many are filled with feeds from apartment brokers with outdated, useless listings.
 Also, large national websites typically have limited inventory of the NYC rental market, so don't expect much from them, either.